tomysaman/learning-notes/mac/mac-setup.md

   - `pass insert <name>` to create a pw or `pass generate <name>` to create a pw with a randomly generated password
   - `pass edit <name>` to change a pw, `pass rm <name>` to delete a pw
 - `pinentry-mac` (gpg utility used by some of the apps I installed)
+- `mailsy` (create temporary email address for you to use)
+  - `mailsy g` to create a new email account
+  - `mailsy m` to fetch the emails
+  - `mailsy me` to show the account details
+  - `mailsy d` to delete account
 - `task` (TaskWarrior for task management)
   - [docs](https://taskwarrior.org/docs/)
   - `task add <name>`, `task delete <name>`, `task done <number>`, `task next`